During times of collective uncertainty, it’s hard to lean on truths. We all disagree, after all. That’s the nature of subjectivity.

 Wait, What?
 Go Back

-These Great Conjunctions all occurring in Earth signs have reinforced the “Earth energy” that has been dominant for the last two hundred years – heavy emphasis on certain foundations, structures, material reliances, and institutions that may not continue to be important during the next two hundred years.
+These Great Conjunctions all occurring in Earth signs have solidified the “Earth energy” that has been dominant for the last two hundred years – heavy emphasis on certain foundations, structures, material reliances, and institutions that may not continue to be important during the next two hundred years.

 Great Conjunctions mark shifting moments in society.